chnyifei/digital-colour-palette/README.md

 ### Part-by-Part Building Process

 > Note: this project was built and tested as independent subsystems before being merged into the final combined program in this repository.
-Snippets of older code are included in the detailed breakdown below in order to illustrate the process.

 <details><summary><b>Clay Calculation</b></summary>